MisanthropicBit/decipher.nvim/README.md

                           -- mode is activated or the cursor is moved enter = false, -- Automatically enter the floating window if -- opened
-        options = { -- Options to apply to the floating window contents wrap = false,
+        options = {}, -- Options to apply to the floating window contents },
-        },
-    },
 })
 ```